 I’m absolutely terrified of speaking in public!

 Many of our members are, or were, as terrified as you.
 The Toastmasters program leads you step-by-step through speaking projects that are designed to build skills, as well as build confidence.
 In addition, you’ll have the assistance of mentors, encouraging evaluations, friendly support from other members, and a non-threatening environment.
 You will be surprised at how quickly you can make progress if you participate regularly.

 What happens in a typical meeting?

-The Toastmaster for the day will call the meeting to order promptly at 7:00 am.
-Members present a Word of the Day, then 1 to 3 speeches.
-We have “Table Topics,” an opportunity to practice unrehearsed speaking.
-Each speech is evaluated, then the Timer, “Ah Counter” and General Evaluator give their reports.
+The Club President will call the meeting to order promptly at 7:00 am.
+The meeting is then run by the member assigned to be “Toastmaster”.
+Two assigned members will present their own uniquely prepared speech.
+We then have “Table Topics,” an opportunity to practice unrehearsed speaking.
+Each speech is evaluated by an assigned member, then the Timer, “Ah/Um Counter” and General Evaluator give their reports.
 The meeting is adjourned at 8:00 am.

 That’s up to you.
 Toastmasters allows you to work at your own pace.
-Some complete their first 10 speeches in record time, others speak once a month, and some every few months.
+Some complete their Pathways educational program speeches in record time, others speak once a month, and some every few months.
 We recommend one speech every 4-6 weeks, but that depends on your schedule and comfort level.

 How will I know what to talk about?

-When you join, you will receive a Competent Communicator Manual that instructs and leads you through 10 speeches, each one focused on developing particular skills.
-Most new members prefer to be assigned an experienced mentor.
+When you join, you will receive a log-in to your educational portal in the Toastmaster Pathways educational system that instructs and leads through assignments, each one focused on developing particular skills.
+Some new members ask to be assigned an experienced mentor.
 You can also count on assistance from fellow members, whether you need speech ideas, someone to give you feedback on a practice speech, etc.

 What if I’m not ready to give a speech right away?